zarchri/photocallenge/README.md

 * Jubril- My Code Institute Mentor.

-* Friend and family for their support
+* Friend and family for their support.

-* member of slack comunity who have helped me when I struggled
+* member of slack comunity who have helped me when I struggled.

-* Tutor-team- who have been a realy good help
+* Tutor-team- who have been a really good help.